pragma-/Plang/README.md

 ### REPL
 The [`plang_repl`](script/plang_repl) script can be used to start a REPL session.
-It is strongly recommend to use the `rlwrap` command-line utility for command history.
+It is recommended to use the `rlwrap` command-line utility for command history.

     $ rlwrap script/plang_repl
      Plang REPL.
 Type `.help` for help. `.quit` to exit.